mattermost/mattermost/SECURITY.md

 Security
 ========

-Safety and data security is of utmost priority for the Mattermost community.
-If you are a security researcher and have discovered a security vulnerability in our code base, we appreciate your help in disclosing it to us in a responsible manner.
+Safety and data security is of the utmost priority for the Mattermost community.
+If you are a security researcher and have discovered a security vulnerability in our codebase, we would appreciate your help in disclosing it to us in a responsible manner.

 Reporting security issues
 -------------------------